World Road Races

 tried out by any athlete.

-What it is: Traditionally taking place on the last weekend of September, the Berlin Marathon is one of the most popular city marathons in the world - easily attracting over 30,000 competitors each year since 2005.
+- What are they - Traditionally taking place on the last weekend of September, the Berlin Marathon is one of the most popular city marathons in the world - easily attracting over 30,000 competitors each year since 2005.
 Though more or less every major world city will have its own marathon, the German capital is particularly renowned in that the most marathon world records have been set on its course's flat, even surface.
 The marathon begins and ends near the Brandenburg Gate, and the course passes through many of the 20th Century's most historic and notable locations.

 Century, it wouldn't seem right not to include the marathon of one of the world's